Our School Services

 and / or

 - Send a school team to the IMPLEMENT Leadership Intensive to jump start staff led implementation with an eye on sustainability (you can also bring us to you to provide this level of training as in-service).
 Participation includes digital access to a growing online library of resources, materials and templates to support ongoing implementation of Y4C in your school.
-Read / Watch this article and video about an inner-city school in Des Moines who used an IMPLEMENT Leader Team to lead school wide implementation with notable results.
+Read / Watch this article and video about an inner-city school in Des Moines who developed an internal IMPLEMENT Leader Team to lead school wide implementation with notable results.

 and / or